 We have co-produced primary research with "Experiences of brain injury and homelessness" (Grant, et al, 2016); we review existing and new research literature; we are providers of education into brain injury awareness; we deliver workshops into methodology to academic and other organisations; we conduct service evaluations into service provider interventions; we work closely with other service user led groups and much more, at a local, national and international level.
-(HIHRG) What will be different
+(HIHRG) • Develop key partnerships and collaborations for development and adoption of innovation, including digital, artificial intelligence (AI) and data enabled innovation.